 - i.
-An email database of local print and electronic media contacts was developed and utilized to assist Stormwater Program staff in informing Jefferson County residents about Clean Water Awareness Campaign information as well as announcements regarding workshops, activities, and events. - ii.
-An article with stormwater pollution prevention information and links to resources aimed at reducing stormwater pollution is written and posted monthly at the Turkey Creek Nature Preserve (TCNP) blog site launched in March 2013.
+An email database of 39 local print and electronic media contacts was developed and utilized to assist Stormwater Program staff in informing Jefferson County residents about Clean Water Awareness Campaign information as well as announcements regarding workshops, activities, and events. - ii.
+Articles with stormwater pollution prevention information and links to resources aimed at reducing stormwater pollution are written for publication and posted monthly at the Turkey Creek Nature Preserve (TCNP) blog site and The Leaf, a printed and online monthly publication that serves the southern part of Jefferson County.
 The articles are targeted to County residents and encourage stormwater friendly behaviors.
 The interactive nature of the blog site provides metrics for views and allows for staff to respond to reader comments and questions.
-According to WordPress, this blog was viewed 302 times during this reporting period.
-In addition, the blogs are posted at the TCNP Facebook page which currently has 3,616 "Likes". - iii.
+According to WordPress, this blog was viewed 385 times during this reporting period.
+In addition, the blogs are posted at the TCNP Facebook page which currently has 4,463 "Likes".
+The Leaf reports a monthly print readership of 24,000.
+While no readership estimates are available for the online publication, The Leaf Facebook site has 1,550 "Likes".
+The free print publication is placed at businesses and restaurants in the southern and western areas of Jefferson County.

+- iii.
+Press releases and media alerts with stormwater pollution prevention events, initiatives, accomplishments, and information are written and distributed to local media through the email database. - iv.
 Research has been conducted and preliminary plans have been made to implement a media presence (social, print and digital) to further the reach of the Stormwater Education Program.
 At present, Stormwater Program staff utilizes the social media capabilities of other local organizations and agencies with which a signed ongoing Memorandum of Understanding exists in order to assist with distributing Clean Water Awareness Campaign information and informing the public about upcoming workshops, activities, and events.